0xERR0R/blocky/docs/README.md

 ### Statistics
 blocky collects statistics and aggregates them hourly.
 If signal `SIGUSR2` is received, this will print statistics for last 24 hours:
-* Top 20 queiried domains
+* Top 20 queried domains
 * Top 20 blocked domains
 * Query count per client
 ...